What Does Limited Lifetime Warranty Mean for Your Shingles?

 Doesn’t mean they last a lifetime

-The quick answer is "no, they won't" and that is not what "limited lifetime" means for shingle manufacturers.
-It is a common misconception though for homeowners and even some roofers.
+The quick answer is “no, they won’t,” and that is not what “limited lifetime” means for shingle manufacturers.
+It is a common misconception among homeowners and even some roofers.

 Need to know something about shingles

 Time for a little history.
-Shingle manufacturers have never promised longevity for any shingle ever sold on the market.
-They used to have ten-year and 15-year warranties on the old-fashioned shingles in the fifties, sixties, seventies and eighties.
+Shingle manufacturers have never promised longevity for any shingle ever sold.
+They used to offer 10- and 15-year warranties on the old-fashioned shingles in the fifties, sixties, seventies, and eighties.
 And those shingles tended to last 15 or 17 years back then.
 So the commitment seemed to match the longevity, but that was just a coincidence.

 When fibreglass shingles entered the market in a huge way in the early 1990s, the warranties that were available at that time, which were your selection choice criteria, you would look at either a 25-year shingle, a 30-year shingle, or a 40-year shingle.